RichieMcMullen/laravel-strava/README.md

 #### (1) Rate Limiting

 Strava have quite a good API Rate Limit, 600 requests every 15 minutes, 30,000 daily.
-If your website is big you might want to consider caching your Strava response data so you don't exceed these limits.
+If your website has high traffic you might want to consider caching your Strava response data so you don't exceed these limits.

 #### (2) Website Loading Speed